Cross-Class Feature Augmentation for Class Incremental Learning: Experiments

-\paragraph{\bf Number of augmented features} To further investigate how the amounts of augmented features of CCFA affects the overall performance, we conduct experiments by varying the number of augmented features.
+\paragraph{\bf Number of augmented features} We conduct experiments by varying the number of augmented features.
 Since the quantity of the features affects the relative data ratio between the old and new tasks, we focus on the balance between learning new classes and forgetting old classes.
-We measure adaptivity of the model to new classes using the average new accuracy, which computes the average accuracy of new classes over incremental stages.
-For robustness of the model to old classes, we measure the forgetting metric~\cite{lee2019overcoming}, which is the average of the performance degradation for each class.
+We measure adaptivity of the model to new classes using the average new accuracy.
+For robustness of the model to old classes, we measure the forgetting metric~\cite{lee2019overcoming}.
 Table~\ref{tab:batch} illustrates the performance of PODNet with CCFA in terms of the two metrics and the overall accuracy by varying the number of augmented features.
 We observe that increasing the number of augmented features tends to reduce both forgetting and average new accuracy since they impose more weight on old classes.

 \paragraph{\bf Memory size} We claim that the proposed method effectively compensate for the lack of training data at the feature space level.
-To validate this hypothesis, we analyze how the memory budget to store exemplar set affect the performance of our algorithm by presenting the empirical results in Table~\ref{tab:ablation_memory}.
-The results show that the accuracy gains obtained from CCFA indeed increase by decreasing memory size, which is consistent with our assumption.
+To validate this hypothesis, we analyze how the size of the memory budget affect the performance of our algorithm in Table~\ref{tab:ablation_memory}.
+The results show that the accuracy gains obtained from CCFA indeed increase by decreasing the memory size, which is consistent with our assumption.